asmith26/jax_toolkit/docs/losses_and_metrics.md

 | [kullback_leibler_divergence]() | Measure how the probability distributions of y_true and y_pred differ (0 := identical).
 Often used in generative modelling. |

 ![kuber leibler divergence plot](img/kuber_leibler_divergence.png)

+## Useful resources
+[1] 24 Evaluation Metrics for Binary Classification (And When to Use Them), https://neptune.ai/blog/evaluation-metrics-binary-classification